hd2zm/Data-Science-Projects/Used-Car-Predictions/README.md

 ### Feature Engineering

-Look at correlations and pairplots.
-Derived new features (dummy variables on make of car, Certified x Luxury, Age x Miles).
+Reviewed correlations and pairplots.
+Derived new features (dummy variables on make of car, Certified x Luxury, Age x Miles), and removed features that were correlated with other features.

 ### Modeling